aspose-cells-cloud/Aspose.Cells-Products/cells/en/swift/saveas/xls-to-gif/_index.md

 ---
-title: Save XLS as GIF API for Swift
+title: Aspose.Cells Cloud Swift API – Save XLS as GIF
-description: Using Aspose.Cells Cloud SDK for Swift to save XLS format file as GIF format file.
+description: Learn how to use Aspose.Cells Cloud Swift SDK to instantly convert XLS spreadsheets to high‑quality GIF images.
+Follow the code example, integrate the SaveAs API, and start converting files in your Swift apps today.
 url: /swift/saveas/xls-to-gif/
 ---